 (e) If the notarial officer is a notary public, indicate the date of expiration of the notary public’s commission.

 (2) If a notarial act regarding a tangible record is performed by a notary public, the notary public’s official seal must be affixed to the certificate.
 If a notarial act is performed regarding a tangible record by a notarial officer other than a notary public and the certificate contains the information specified in subsection (1)(b), (c) and (d), the notarial officer’s official seal may be affixed to the certificate.
 If a notarial act regarding an electronic record is performed by a notarial officer and the certificate contains the information specified in subsection (1)(b), (c) and (d), the notarial officer’s official seal may be attached to or logically associated with the certificate.

+(3) In addition to the information specified in subsection (1), a certificate of a remote ink-signed notarization or remote online notarization must indicate that the notarial act was performed using communication technology.
+A certificate subject to this subsection is sufficient if it:

+(a) is in the form provided in subsection (2)(e) or (f) of Section 89-3-7, Mississippi Code of 1972 or otherwise contains a statement substantially as follows: “This notarial act involved the use of communication technology.”; or

+(2) complies with rules under Section 26.

-(3) The party drafting a record that is the subject of a notarial act is responsible for the form of the certificate, its wording and legal sufficiency.
+(4) The party drafting a record that is the subject of a notarial act is responsible for the form of the certificate, its wording and legal sufficiency.
 A notary public is not required to draft, edit or amend a certificate where the record presented does not contain an acceptable certificate; instead, the notary must refuse to perform the notarial act with respect to the record.

-(4) A certificate of a notarial act is sufficient if it meets the requirements of subsections (1) and (2) and:
+(5) A certificate of a notarial act is sufficient if it meets the requirements of subsections (1) through (3) and:

 (a) Is in a form otherwise permitted by the law of this state;